mastercodeon31415/KsDumper-11/README.md

 Considering the nature of this project, it is highly recommended to run it in a `Virtual Environment`.
 I am not responsible for any crash or damage that could happen to your system.

 **Important**: This tool makes no attempt at hiding itself.
 If you target protected games, the anti-cheat might flag this as a cheat and ban you after a while.
 Use a `Virtual Environment` !

-## Discord Server
-Come say hi in my discord server for Ksdumper 11.
-Stay up to date with any development news, ect.
-I'm always open to feedback and suggestions!

 ## Contributing